Online Payments

 Get accurate legal and financial advice

 Limited legal advice can be accessed at the Citizens Advice Bureau and through Community Law Offices.
-Bussiness.govt.nz also have advice on this topic.
+You can also find advice on this topic at Business.govt.nz.

 Register your business